candycode/candycode.github.com/site/portfolio/index.md

 of pages of email messages) received from users, including scripting, plugins and the ability to directly interface with the computing infrastructure (both HPC and grid/cloud).

-I am expectig to release a 1.0 sometime in  2014 under an open-source license.
+I am expectig to release a 1.0 version sometime in  2014/early 2015 under an open-source license.

 Since it turns out that quite a few pieces of the _Molekel_ program where extracted and used in other software packages or to write papers without giving any credit,